Stability and performance verification of dynamical systems controlled by neural networks: algorithms and complexity: Abstract

 \section{Abstract}

-This note makes several observations on stability and performance verification of nonlinear dynamical systems controlled by neural networks.
+This work makes several contributions on stability and performance verification of nonlinear dynamical systems controlled by neural networks.
 First, we show that the stability and performance of a polynomial dynamical system controlled by a neural network with semialgebraically representable activation functions (e.g., ReLU) can be certified by convex semidefinite programming.
-The result is based on the fact that the semialgebraic representation of the activation functions and polynomial dynamics allows one to search for a Lyapunov function using polynomial sum-of-squares methods; the approach can be viewed as a special case of the general framework of~\cite{korda2017stability}.
+The result is based on the fact that the semialgebraic representation of the activation functions and polynomial dynamics allows one to search for a Lyapunov function using polynomial sum-of-squares methods.
 Second, we remark that even in the case of a linear system controlled by a neural network with ReLU activation functions, the problem of verifying asymptotic stability is undecidable.
 Finally, under additional assumptions, we establish a converse result on the existence of a polynomial Lyapunov function for this class of systems.
-Numerical results\footnote{Matlab code available at \url{https://homepages.laas.fr/mkorda/NN.zip}} on academic examples of dimension up to 50 and neural networks with several hundred neurons demonstrate the method.
+Numerical results with code available online on examples of state-space dimension up to 50 and neural networks with several hundred neurons and up to 30 layers demonstrate the method.